 A party must attend a pre-trial conference in person.

-21. Failure to comply with an order
+21. Failure to comply with order

-(1) If a party fails to comply with an order of the clerk under this Part the clerk may, of the clerk’s own motion or on an application by a party, list the case before the Court.
+(1) If a party fails to comply with an order of the clerk under this Part the clerk may, of the clerk’s own motion or on an application by a party, list the case before the court.

-(2) When the clerk lists a case before the Court under subregulation (1) the clerk must notify the parties in writing.
+(2) When the clerk lists a case before the court under subregulation (1) the clerk must notify the parties in writing.

-(3) For the purposes of the Court exercising its powers under regulation 8, the order of the clerk is to be taken to be an order of the Court.
+(3) For the purposes of the court exercising its powers under regulation 8, the order of the clerk is taken to be an order of the court.

 (4) This regulation does not apply to an order to reply to a notice to admit facts under regulation 19(1)(d).

+[Regulation 21 amended: SL 2022/100 r.
+18.]

 22. Listing the case for further pre-trial conference or trial

 After a pre-trial conference the clerk must either —